A Flexible Generative Framework for Graph-based Semi-supervised Learning: Experiments

 \section{Experiments}

-In this section, we evaluate the proposed framework on several benchmark datasets for graph-based semi-supervised learning.
+In this section, we evaluate the proposed variants of G$^3$NN on several benchmark datasets for graph-based semi-supervised learning.
 We test the models under both the standard benchmark setting \cite{yang2016revisiting} as well as two data-scarce settings.